-BinToX()

-This function converts between bin numbers and x axis units in the current view.
+BinToV () This function converts between bin numbers and x axis units in the current view.
+BIN10A() Func BinToX(chan% hin): abap The channel (1 to n) for which to return information bin A bin number in the view.

-Func BinToX(chan%, bin);

-chan% The channel (1 to n) for which to return information.

-A bin number in the view.
 You can give a non-integer bin number without error.
 If you give a bin number outside the range of the view, it will be limited to the range of the view.

-Returns The returned value is zero if the channel doesn't exist.
-Otherwise it is the equivalent x axis position.

-See also: BinSize(), XToBin(), BinZero()

-BinZero()

-This function returns the x axis position for the first bin in the frame on the given channel.
+Returns Zero if the channel doesn't exist, otherwise the equivalent x axis value.
+See also: BinSize(), XToBin(), BinZero() BinZero() This function returns the x axis position for the first value in the frame on the given channel.
 In a memory view you can also set this.

-Func BinZero(chan%{,offset});

-chan% The channel (1 to n) for which to return information.

-offset If this is provided it sets a new x axis position for the first data point for channels in a memory view.

-Returns The returned value is zero if the channel doesn't exist.
-Otherwise it is the equivalent x axis position of the start of the data.

-See also: BinSize(), BinToX(), XToBin()
+Func BinZero(chan% {,offset}); chan% The channel (1 to n) for which to return information. offset If this is provided it sets a new x axis value for the first data point for channels in a memory view.
+Returns Zero if the channel doesn't exist, otherwise the x axis value of the first data point.
+See also: BinSize(), BinToX(), XToBin() BRead() This reads data into variables and arrays from a binary file opened by FileOpen().

-BRead()

-This reads data into variables and arrays from a binary file opened by FileOpen().
 The function reads 32-bit integers, 64-bit IEEE real numbers and zero-terminated strings.

-Up to 20 arguments of any type.
+Func BRead(&arg1 arg1[] &arg1% arg1%[] &arg1\$ arg1\$[]{,}); Up to 20 arguments of any type.
 Signal reads a block of memory equal in size to the combined size of the arguments and copies it into the arguments.
 Strings or string arrays are read a byte at a time until a zero byte is read.
 Returns It returns the number of data items for which complete data was read.
 This will be less than the number of items in the list if end of file was reached.
 If an error occurred during the read, a negative code is returned.
 See also: FileOpen(), BReadSize(), BRWEndian(), BSeek(), BWrite()